aleksati/the-sun-right-now-screensaver/README.md

 # The Sun Right Now - Screensaver

-The Sun Right Now is a desktop screensaver showing realtime 4K images of the sun.
-The photos are shot and stored by the [NASA SDO](https://sdo.gsfc.nasa.gov/), a satellite observatory currently orbiting Earth.
-The screensaver slideshow updates automatically every 5 minutes to only show the very latest images.
+The Sun Right Now is a desktop screensaver that displays real-time 4K images of the sun.
+The photos are fetched from the [NASA SDO](https://sdo.gsfc.nasa.gov/), a satellite observatory currently orbiting Earth.
+The app shows a fixed interval slideshow with a set of images that are automatically updated every 5 minutes to only show the very latest pictures.
 Built with Nodejs, React and Electron.

 Available for Windows (and OSX soon).

-Check out the live browser version at: [https://aleksati.net/thesunrightnow](https://aleksati.net/thesunrightnow)
+For a quick preview, check out a live browser version here - [https://aleksati.net/thesunrightnow](https://aleksati.net/thesunrightnow)

 <div align="left">
  <img src="./public/pic.png">